apify/crawlee/docs/api/utils.md

 Thanks to this function, the target web server has no simple way to find out the request hasn't been sent by a full web browser.
 Using a headless browser for such requests is an order of magnitude more resource-intensive than this function.
+By default tt aborts all requests that returns 406 status codes or non-HTML content-types.
+You can override this behavior by passing custom `abortFunction`.

 Currently, the function sends requests the same way as Firefox web browser does.
 In the future, it might add support for other browsers too.